Nakahama Manjirō: Voyage to America

 Manjirō promptly set out by sea for the California Gold Rush.
 Arriving in San Francisco in May 1850, he took a steamboat up the Sacramento River, then went into the mountains.
-In a few months, he found enough gold to exchange for about 600 pieces of silver and decided to find a way back to Japan.
+In a few months, he found enough gold to exchange for about 600 pieces of silver and decided to find a way back to Japan nearly a decade after being rescued from the island of Torishima.